 Photo by Rie Ono - Patron enjoys a pint of Chimay Beer

 Although the brewing facilities aren’t accessible to the public, visitors are welcome to the Espace Chimay, a permanent exhibition revealing the secrets of the production of Chimay Trappist beers and cheeses.
 The display includes an animated model of the abbey, a peek into the brewer’s cupboard, and a walk through the Abbey’s garden, church and cemetery.
 A visit concludes with a tasting of a 25 cl Chimay on tap at the nearby Poteaupré Inn, a guest house which has been welcoming visitors for more than a hundred years.
 In a lively atmosphere reminiscent of an English pub, gourmet dishes are served, several of which feature the Chimay ingredients themselves and all of which pair nicely with the beers on tap.
 Don’t miss “Chimay Gold,” a pure malt beer available only on tap until fairly recently, or another house specialty, Poteaupré cheese.
 The inn also offers seven traditionally appointed rooms for overnight guests.

 Espace Chimay is located at Rue de Poteaupré 5, B-6464 Bourlers, Belgium.
-The brasserie is open daily except in low season, when it’s closed on Mondays.
+The brasserie is open daily except in the low season when it’s closed on Mondays.
 Fees are not advertised on their website so be sure to check directly with Espace Chimay.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!